 EEACC-AR reviews student discipline procedures for district-approved student transportation.
 Code of Conduct, safety instructions, violations, suspension, expulsion and appeal procedures are also reviewed

-EEACCA-AR reviews reasons for and the use of video surveillance on district property and school transportation vehicles.
+EEACCA-AR reviews reasons for and the use of photo and video equipment on district property and school transportation vehicles.
 Storage, security, viewing requests, records, equipment and installation are also reviewed.

 EEACD-AR reviews other types of vehicles than school buses which may be used to transport students and / or staff.
 Type 10 vehicles, regulations, driving and certification requirements are also reviewed.